OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ##### Evil Employee Attack

-When third parties host and define schemas, the contents are not under the control of the schemas' users.
-Any modifications introduced by a malicious employee-or an external attacker in control of these files-could impact all users processing the schemas.
-Subsequently, attackers could affect the confidentiality, integrity, or availability of other services (especially if the schema in use is [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp)).
+When third parties host and define schemas, the contents are not under the control of the schemas' users. **Any modifications introduced by a malicious employee-or an external attacker in control of these files-could impact all users processing the schemas.
+Subsequently, attackers could affect the confidentiality, integrity, or availability of other services (especially if the schema in use is [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp)).**

 ### XML Entity Expansion

-If the parser uses a [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp), an attacker might inject data that may adversely affect the XML parser during document processing.
+**If the parser uses a [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp), an attacker might inject data that may adversely affect the XML parser during document processing.
 These adverse effects could include the parser crashing or accessing local files.

 #### Sample Vulnerable Java Implementations

-Using the [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp) capabilities of referencing local or remote files it is possible to affect the confidentiality.
-In addition, it is also possible to affect the availability of the resources if no proper restrictions have been set for the entities expansion.
+**Using the [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp) capabilities of referencing local or remote files it is possible to affect file confidentiality.** In addition, it is also possible to affect the availability of the resources if no proper restrictions have been set for the entities expansion.
 Consider the following example code of an XXE.

 **Sample XML**: